-The supervisor(s) initiates the process by establishing a general topic for the literature review and providing a list of 10 relevant papers.
-It is the supervisors' responsibility to invite two examiners: at least one internal to CSIT, and one ideally external to CSIT.
-During the oral exam there will also be a chairperson, who does not have a vote.
+The supervisor(s) initiate the process by establishing a general topic for the literature review and providing a list of 10 relevant papers.
+It is the supervisors' responsibility to invite two examiners: one internal to CSIT, and, ideally, one external to CSIT.
+Each of the examiners, and the supervisor will get a vote on whether or not the student passes the exam.